Can a magnet levitate or float above another magnet? Why not – it seems like it should work!

 An unstable system is something that can be balanced, but if it gets off-balance, it tends to get more unbalanced.
 Consider holding the same stick with your hand held flat at the bottom.
 It’s possible to balance it, but when the stick leans off balance, it tends to fall more off balance.

 You can hold a stick like this, but only by constantly adjusting your hand position to keep it balanced.
-You watch and feel which way it's falling, react by moving your hand to counter it.
+You watch and feel which way it's falling and react by moving your hand to counter it.
 You watch and react, repeating continuously.
 Interestingly enough, the levitating magnet setup works in much the same way.

 Let’s get back to levitating a magnet.
 How does this device hold it steady?